shawnyu5/template-file-creation/README.md

 # template-file-creation
-this code creates predetermined template files in a varity of programming lanuages
+this program creates pre determined template files in a varity of programming lanuages

 ## installation